 Inoculation and Fertility

 Nitrogen fixation is a symbiotic relationship.
 Rhizobium enters the root hairs of the plant and induces nodule formation.
-The plant provides energy for the rhizobium, and the rhizobium in return converts atmospheric nitrogen from the soil air surrounding the roots into a form that can be used by the plant.
+The plant provides energy for the Rhizobium, and the Rhizobium in return converts atmospheric nitrogen from the soil air surrounding the roots into a form that can be used by the plant.
 Maximum benefit is derived if the supply of available soil nitrogen is low and the soil moisture and temperature levels are adequate for normal seedling development from the time of seeding until seedlings are well established.

-Inoculants are available in different formulations: liquid, powder, and granular.
+Inoculants are available in different formulations: liquid, peat-based, and granular.
 All inoculant formulations will perform equally well if the inoculant is properly applied and if environmental conditions are ideal.
 Under adverse conditions the best performing formulation should be granular, followed by peat, and then liquid.

 Seed applied inoculant should result in nodules forming on the primary root near the crown.
 If the inoculant was soil applied (granular), nodules should be found on primary and secondary roots.
 If nitrogen fixation is active, the nodules will be pink or red on the inside.
 Lack of nodules indicates rhizobia did not infect the pulse plant.
 Lack of a pink colour (usually green or cream coloured) indicates the rhizobia are not fixing nitrogen.
 Nitrogen fixation declines once plants begin pod formation and seed development.

 Inoculation for Phosphorus Solubility (for all pulse crops)